SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: Instrumental Evaluation

 For testing, we use noises taken from NOISEX-92 database~\cite{varga_assessment_1993} and \url{freesound.org}.
 We ensure that none of these noise types have been used during training, i.e., all noise types used for testing are unseen in terms of the noise realization.
 Depending on the used training data also some of the realizations can be different.
 From the NOISEX-92 database, we include the “factory 1”, “f16” and “destroyerops” environment.
 Additionally, amplitude modulated versions of NOISEX-92's white and the pink noise are included.
 Both noises are sinusoidally modulated with a frequency of $0.5~\text{Hz}$ and a modulation depth of $0.5$.
 From the \url{freesound.org} database we include the last four noise types.
 These are an aircraft interior noise~{ (\url{freesound.org/s/188810})}, a babble noise~{ (\url{freesound.org/s/88653})}, an overpassing propeller plane~{ (\url{freesound.org/s/115387})}, traffic noise~{ (\url{freesound.org/s/252216})} and a vacuum cleaner~{ (\url{freesound.org/s/67421})}.

 The speech material is taken from the TIMIT test set~\cite{garofolo_timit_1993} which also ensures that the speech material is different from the training.
 We select 64~sentences spoken by male speakers and 64~sentences spoken by female speakers.
+The 128~sentences have been recorded from 20 different speakers.
 The sentences are artificially corrupted by the noises described above.
 This is done in two different ways.

 First, we analyze how the overall level of the input signal influences the performance of the \ac{DNN} based speech enhancement approaches.
 For this, we keep the input \ac{SNR} fixed at a level of $5~\text{dB}$ and set the peak-level of all 128 sentences to different fixed values.
 Each sentence hence appears with a peak level of $-40~\text{dB}$, $-24~\text{dB}$, $-18~\text{dB}$, $-12~\text{dB}$ and $-6~\text{dB}$ in the test set.
 Again, the peak level is adjusted before the sentence is corrupted by the background noise.
 Most levels are in the range that has also been used in the training data, whereas the peak level $-40~\text{dB}$ is an extreme case which has not been seen during training.
 The results for this evaluation are discussed in Section~\ref{sec:Instrumental:Level}.